 - Hi, I am Deepti Beri, a Chartered Accountant by qualification and an Entrepreneur by passion and training.
-I grew up in India and travelled widely in India and overseas.
+I grew up in India and traveled widely in India and overseas.

 - Way back in 2001, I started my journey at a start-up, and since then I have been associated with various startups in diverse industries.

-- In 2018, while I was still working as a CFO of a leading women’s platform, realization struck me that there is no safe media platform for children.
+- In 2018, while I was still working as a CFO of a leading women’s platform, the realization struck me that there is no safe media platform for children.
 Being a mother of a 9-year-old daughter, made me want to find a solution.

 - So, I took the entrepreneurial leap and founded Curious Times – the first media platform for children with the motto of providing quality news and global non-fiction content for children.

-- Today we have 100k plus active readers and viewers including our B2B partners, schools and NGOs in India, Middle East, the South East, and the US.
+- Today we have 100k plus active readers and viewers including our B2B partners, schools, and NGOs in India, the Middle East, the South East, and the US.

 Building 18 years of corporate experience with start-ups to becoming a CFO

 I was always a little serious and an ambitious student who generally did well in academics and performing arts too.

 Although my parents would have wanted me to become a Doctor, I was not fond of biology.
 I always thought I had the right brain, but with my interest in Mathematics and application-led subjects, the choice of streams and career selection was a bit confusing.
-So, I decided to pursue bachelor's in Commerce and eventually decided to become a Chartered Accountant.
+So, I decided to pursue a bachelor’s in Commerce and eventually decided to become a Chartered Accountant.

 After qualifying as a CA, the big question was ‘What Next’?

 In the early 2000s, although the word startup was not a buzzword like today – India was growing in terms of start-ups in the IT and ITES space.

-It was during my training at PwC when I got attracted to joining the startup industry as I noticed there was a lot of problem-solving happening on the other side of the table.
+It was during my training at PwC that I got attracted to joining the startup industry as I noticed there was a lot of problem-solving happening on the other side of the table.